diantonioandrea/dbase/README.md

 # dbase

 Database utility written in Python and built with [CLIbrary](https://github.com/diantonioandrea/CLIbrary).
+This represents just an experiment to test the functionalities of **CLIbrary**.

 ## Usage